harfbuzz/harfbuzz/CONFIG.md

 name.
 HarfBuzz will then include that file at the appropriate place during configuration.

-Up until HarfBuzz 3.1.2 the the configuration override header file's name was fixed and called `config-override.h`, and was activated by defining the macro `HAVE_CONFIG_OVERRIDE_H`.
+Up until HarfBuzz 3.1.2, the configuration override header file's name was fixed and called `config-override.h`, and was activated by defining the macro `HAVE_CONFIG_OVERRIDE_H`.
 That still works.